On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup

 We wish to extend $F$ to a quasiconformal homeomorphism of $\chat$.
 To do this, the main tool we use will be a lemma of Lehto \cite{Leh} which allows us to define $F$ in the `missing' region between $\Omega$ and $\chat \setminus \Omega'$.
-More precisely we have:
+First, however, we need to gather some terminology.

+Recall that in \cite{New}, a Jordan curve $C$ in the plane (parametrized on the unit circle $\T$) is said to be \emph{positively oriented} if the algebraic number of times a ray from the bounded complementary domain to the unbounded complementary domain crosses the curve is $1$ or, equivalently, the winding number of the curve about points in its bounded complementary region is also $1$ (the reader is referred to the discussion on Page 188-194 of \cite{New}).

+Following the proof of Theorem VII.11.1, Newman goes on to define a homeomorphism $g$ defined on $\C$ to be \emph{orientation-preserving} or \emph{sense-preserving} if it preserves the orientation of all simple closed curves.
+Lehto and Virtanen adopt Newman's definitions in their text on quasiconformal mappings \cite{LV} and they have a related and more general definition of orientation-preserving maps defined on an arbitrary plane domain $G$ where $g$ is said to be \emph{orientation-preserving} on $G$ if the orientation of the boundary of every Jordan domain $D$ with $\overline D \subset G$ is preserved (\cite{LV} page 9).

+Lehto and Virtanen also introduce the concept of the \emph{orientation of a Jordan curve $C$ with respect to one of its complementary domains} $G$ (\cite{LV} page 8).
+Let $C(z): \T \mapsto C$ be a parametrization of $C$ which defines its orientation and let $\Phi$ be a M\"obius transformation which maps $G$ to the bounded component of the complement of $\Phi(C)$ such that $0 \in \Phi(G)$. $C$ is then said to be \emph{positively oriented with respect to} $G$ if the argument of $\Phi \circ C(t)$ increases by $2\pi$ as one traverses $\T$ anticlockwise.
+Using this, if $G$ is an $n$-connected domain whose boundary consists of $n$ disjoint Jordan curves (what Lehto and Virtanen on page 12 of \cite{LV} refer to as \emph{free boundary curves}), it is easy to apply the above definition to define the orientation of $G$ with respect to each curve which comprises $\partial G$.

+Recall that in Lehto's paper \cite{Leh}, he considers a conformal annulus (ring domain) $D \subset \chat$ bounded by two Jordan curves $C_1$ and $C_2$.
+If $\phi$ is a homeomorphism of $C_1 \cup C_2$ into the plane, then the curves $\phi(C_1)$, $\phi(C_2)$ will bound another conformal annulus which we call $D'$.
+If, under the mapping $\phi$, the positive orientations of $C_1$ and $C_2$ with respect to $D$ correspond to the positive orientations of $\phi(C_1)$ and $\phi(C_2)$ with respect to $D'$, then $\phi$ is called an \emph{admissible boundary function} for $D$.